-This building is broken down into a section that talks about the areas rich movie history, a restroom and a store where you can pay your park fees.
-After checking this area out, you will head back behind the station and start to explore the park.
+This building is organzied with a section that talks about the area’s rich movie history, a restroom, and a store where you can pay your park fees.
+After checking this building out, you will head back behind the station and start to explore the park.

 The Train Garage

 The first spot you will reach is the train garage.
-You can tour this area if you are there when the tours are happening, but if you are not then there are still a few spots you can go in and take pictures from.
+You can tour this area if you are there when the tours are happening, but if you are not, then there are still a few spots you can go in and take pictures.

-There are a lot of other trains around the garage in different levels of being worked on and I imagine the tours here to be pretty informative.
+There are a lot of other trains around the garage in different levels of d,isrepair and I imagine the tours here to be pretty informative.

 The Blacksmith Shop

-I was impressed with the tool collection they had here as there was a lot of crazy instruments in the collection, some of which were as tall as me.
+I was impressed with the tool collection they had here as there were a lot of crazy instruments in the collection, some of which were as tall as me.

-From here there is another room that shows the timeline of the park and its history, then it wraps around and you will be in an area with a number of trains, most of which have seen better days.
+From here, another room shows the timeline of the park and its history, then it wraps around, and you will be in an area with several trains, most of which have seen better days.

 The Train Graveyard

-I don’t know what this section is called, but it reminded me of a graveyard as there were all sorts of trains in series of disregard.
-I imagine it’s because they were waiting their turn to get worked on, but it’s still crazy to see.
-Here are a few images:
+I don’t know what this section is called, but it reminded me of a graveyard as there were all sorts of trains in disregard.
+I imagine it’s because they were waiting for their turn to get worked on, but it’s still crazy to see.
+Here are a few images.

-You can see that I enjoyed my time in Railtown 1897 State Park as it has a lot of truly interesting train related pieces of history to look at and explore.
-If you like trains then you need to add this spot to your list, and even if you don’t you should find some interesting spots for the family to explore.
-You can even walk back to town from here and visit the site of 23 different movie locations if you have some time to kill.
-I didn’t get to do it myself but I plan to next time I am in the area.
+You can see that I enjoyed my time in Railtown 1897 State Park as it has a lot of fascinating train-related pieces of history to look at and explore.
+If you like trains, then you need to add this spot to your list, and even if you don’t, you should find some interesting aspects here for the family to explore.
+You can also walk back to town from here and visit the site of 23 different movie locations if you have some time to kill.
+I didn’t get to do it myself, but I plan to next time I am in the area.

 Let me know what you think of this state park the comments.